Great Zimbabwe: Features of the ruins

 In 1531, Vicente Pegado, Captain of the Portuguese Garrison of Sofala, described Zimbabwe thus:

 The ruins form three distinct architectural groups.
 They are known as the Hill Complex, the Valley Complex and the Great Enclosure.
-The Hill Complex is the oldest, and was occupied from the 9th to 13th centuries.
+The Hill Complex is the oldest, and was occupied from the 11th to 13th centuries.
 The Great Enclosure was occupied from the 13th to 15th centuries, and the Valley Complex from the 14th to 16th centuries.
 Notable features of the Hill Complex include the Eastern Enclosure, in which it is thought the Zimbabwe Birds stood, a high balcony enclosure overlooking the Eastern Enclosure, and a huge boulder in a shape similar to that of the Zimbabwe Bird.
 The Great Enclosure is composed of an inner wall, encircling a series of structures and a younger outer wall.
 The Conical Tower, 18 ft in diameter and 30 ft high, was constructed between the two walls.
 The Valley Complex is divided into the Upper and Lower Valley Ruins, with different periods of occupation.

 There are different archaeological interpretations of these groupings.
 It has been suggested that the complexes represent the work of successive kings: some of the new rulers founded a new residence.
 The focus of power moved from the Hill Complex in the 12th century, to the Great Enclosure, the Upper Valley and finally the Lower Valley in the early 16th century.
 The alternative "structuralist" interpretation holds that the different complexes had different functions: the Hill Complex as an area for rituals, perhaps related to rain making, the Valley complex was for the citizens, and the Great Enclosure was used by the king.
 Structures that were more elaborate were probably built for the kings, although it has been argued that the dating of finds in the complexes does not support this interpretation.

+Dhaka pits were closed depressions utilized by inhabitants of Great Zimbabwe as sources of water management in the form of reservoirs, wells and springs.
+Dhaka pits may have been in use since the mid-2nd millennium CE and the system could hold more than 18,000 m3 of water storage.